linode/docs/docs/tools-reference/linux-system-administration-basics.md

      0  0      4  33388  47888 110912    0    0 0     0   89  144  0  0 100  0
      0  0      4  33380  47888 110912    0    0 0     0  181  185  0  0 99  0

-The memory and swap columns provide the same kind of information provided by the "[free -m](#check_current_memory_usage)" command, albeit in a slightly more difficult to comprehend format.
-The most salient information produced by this command is the `wa` column, which is the final column in most implementations.
+The memory and swap columns provide the same kind of information provided by the "[free -m](#check_current_memory_usage)" command, albeit in a slightly harder to understand format.
+The most relevant information produced by this command is the `wa` column, which is the final column in most implementations.
 This field displays the amount of time the CPU spends waiting for IO operations to complete.

 If this number is consistently and considerably higher than 0, you might consider taking measures to address your IO usage.
 However, if the `vmstat` output resembles the above, you can be sure in the knowledge that you're not experiencing an IO-related issues.